-The following graph sets forth the closing values of the Index on the last business day of each year from 1947 through 2002, as published by Standard & Poor's.
-The historical performance of the Index should not be taken as an indication of future performance, and no assurance can be given that the value of the Index will not decline and thereby reduce or eliminate the Supplemental Redemption Amount which may be payable to holders of the MITTS Securities at the maturity date.
+The following graph sets forth the closing values of the S&P 500 Index on the last business day of each year from 1947 through 2003, as published by Standard & Poor's.
+The historical performance of the S&P 500 Index should not be taken as an indication of future performance, and no assurance can be given that the value of the S&P 500 Index will not decline and thereby reduce or eliminate the Supplemental Redemption Amount which may be payable to you at the maturity date.

-The following table sets forth the value of the S&P 500 Index at the end of each month, in the period from January 1996 through July 2003.
+The following table sets forth the value of the S&P 500 Index at the end of each month, in the period from January 1999 through June 2004.
 These historical data on the S&P 500 Index are not indicative of the future performance of the S&P 500 Index or what the value of the MITTS Securities may be.
 Any historical upward or downward trend in the value of the S&P 500 Index during any period set forth below is not any indication that the S&P 500 Index is more or less likely to increase or decrease at any time during the term of the MITTS Securities.